DaProphet76/Rift-Breakers-Codex/world_bible/phenomena/the_resonance.md

+---
-# The Resonance
+name: The Resonance
+type: system_anomaly
+status: active
+---

+## Event
-The Resonance was released when an ancient artifact was unearthed.
+Released when an ancient artifact was unearthed.

+## Effect
-It left an **Echo** within human DNA, awakening latent abilities.
+Left an Echo within human DNA.

+## Outcome
+Unlocked latent abilities in select individuals.